Styles for em and en rules and the textual dash

 Dashes are stronger than a comma and less formal than brackets.
 You use a longer dash to separate information and a shorter dash to link words.

 Em and en rules are sometimes called em and en dashes.
+The Microsoft default for a dash is called the ‘textual dash’.

 The em rule (—)